ZupIT/horusec-docs/content/en/overview.md

 ![](/docs/en/overview/1-arquitecture.png)

-When Horusec starts an analysis, it follows the next steps:
+When Horusec starts an analysis, it follows the steps below:

 - **1-** When you start an analysis through Horusec-CLI, it will identify what are the current languages in your project;